-Evaluation: A committee comprising of guide and appointed external examiner from industry shall jointly assess the progress/performance of the student based on In-plant Training Report, project presentation, and Q & A. This evaluation will be conducted at the end of the semester.
+Evaluation: A committee comprising of guide and internal evaluation panel members shall assess the progress at mid-semester.
+Guide and appointed external examiner from industry shall jointly assess the progress/performance of the student based on In-plant Training Report, project presentation, and Q & A. This evaluation will be conducted at the end of the semester.